-A quarterly financial report allows the CEO/General Manager and the Board of Trustees to monitor actual performance.
+A quarterly financial report allows the CEO/General Manager and the Board of Trustees (BOT) to monitor actual performance.
 This report is used to determine adjustments to the budget.
 The budget may be adjusted after periodic reviews, but is normally limited to interdepartmental transfers rather than an increase to the overall appropriation level.
-The CEO/General Manager has the authority to transfer appropriations within departments, which are reported to the Trustees within thirty days.
-Any increase to the Authoritys total operating budget requires Board of Trustee approval.
+The CEO/General Manager has the authority to transfer appropriations within departments, which are reported to the Trustees within 30 days.
+Any increase to the Authority to transfer approval.

 The CEO/General Manager also has the authority to upgrade or reclassify staff positions.
-Positions may be reallocated between departments and divisions, providing the overall division staffing level remains at the level approved by the Board.
+Positions may be reallocated between departments and divisions, providing the overall division staffing level remains at the level approved by the BOT.
 This allows the CEO/General Manager flexibility in making staff decisions.